General Information and Conditions of Financial Aid

 If PCC is not required to return all of the excess funds, you must return the remaining amount.
 Any loan funds that you must return, you (or your parent for a PLUS Loan) repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the holder of the loan over a period of time.

 Any amount of unearned grant funds that you must return is called an overpayment.
 The amount of a grant overpayment that you must repay is half of the unearned amount.
 You must make arrangements with the PCC, Office of Fiscal Services or the Department of Education to return the unearned grant funds.

 The requirements for federal student aid program funds when you withdraw are separate from any refund policy that PCC may have.
-Therefore, you may still owe funds to the PCC to cover unpaid institutional charges.
+Therefore, you may still owe funds to PCC to cover unpaid institutional charges.
 PCC will also charge you for any federal student aid program funds that PCC is required to return.
-If you don't already know what PCC's refund policy is, please inquire at the Cashier's Office, L-113.
+If you don't already know what PCC's refund policy is, please inquire at the Student Business Services Office, B-203).
 Please see the PCC, Schedule of Classes for requirements and procedures to officially withdraw.

 The information below is an answer guide for students who received a Federal Work-Study award from Pasadena City College.

 - How do I apply for the Work-Study Program?

 PCC participates in the Federal and state work-study programs.
 To apply you must complete the FAFSA form.
 Because these funds are limited, we recommend interested students apply for financial aid no later than March 2.
 If funds are available, you will receive a work-study offer up to the amount of your eligibility.
 Some jobs require a background check.

 The Federal Work-Study Program provides jobs for PCC students with financial need, allowing them to earn money while they are in school.
 The program encourages community service and work related to your course of study.